Graduate Student Resources

 Curious about your total cost?
 How much you might make once you earn your graduate degree?
 Need some tips about negotiating your next job or evaluating a job offer.
 GradSense, a tool provided by the Council of Graduate Schools, can help answer all those questions.

 Otterbein University offers nearly 25 graduate assistantships in several departments including academic affairs and athletics.
 Tasks vary by position.
 Graduate Assistants train and coach student athletes, manage projects with faculty and staff, update websites and create marketing materials, assist faculty with research and publications and complete various department administrative tasks.
 Open graduate assistant positions are posted on the Human Resources site.

 The Student Research Fund was established to provide small stipends for student research and other scholarly and creative endeavors.

 Professional Development & Research

-The Center for Career and Professional Development provides information about internships and jobs, as well as help with resume writing and interviewing.
+Our Student Success & Career Development staff provide academic advising and can also help you with information about internships and jobs, as well as with resume writing and interviewing.

 Computer Skills Training

 The following is a listing of helpful courses offered through other organizations to assist you in computer use.

 Introduction to Computers (using Computers and Mice), Introduction to Microsoft PowerPoint 2007, Introduction to the Internet, Introduction to eMail (one-on-one with the librarian), Introduction to Word 2007, Introduction to Excel 2007.
 Classes are also offered for use of Kindle Fire, iPad, and any other tablet and eReaders for accessing the digital books available.
 Starting in April 2013, courses will be offered in Photoshop Elements.
 Contact the library 614-882-7277 ext.
 5004 or check the website: www.westervillepubliclibrary.org and view the calendar for dates of courses.
 Courses are free.